SCCapstone/RubberDuck/README.md

 ## Style Guide
 We will be PEP8 Style Guide for Python.
-You can find the style guide here: https://www.python.org/dev/peps/pep-0008/ This can be done by using a command run using autopep8.
+You can find the style guide here: https://www.python.org/dev/peps/pep-0008/ This can be done by using a command run using yapf.
 You can install autopep8 using pip.

 ````
-pip install autopep8
+pip install yapf
 ````

 Then you can run the command for individual files:

 ````
-autopep8 --in-place --aggressive --aggressive <filename>
+Python -m yapf --in-place --recursive --style="{indent_width: 4}"
 ````

 To run autopep8 on all files in a directory, you can use the following command to run batch script: